nanocosmos/docs/docs/nanoplayer/nanoplayer_api_errors.md

 In case of an error, the following choice is to either try to replay/reconnect, or do nothing.

 There are 3 available scenarios depending on the error type:
+1. Errors covered by internal recovery or reconnect workflow:

-1. Errors with automatic recovery
+a) Media element errors with available configuration for automatic recovery
-- `1008`, `3003`, `3100`
+- error codes: `1008`, `3003`, `3005`, `3100`. `3101`;

 Those are media errors which have an automatic recovery workflow.
 In case of an error, the recovery will be triggered.
-The amount of recoveries is set within a time frame of 60 seconds.
-Read more about [media error recovery](nanoplayer_feature_media_error_recovery)
+The amount of recoveries is set within a time frame of 60 seconds and can be adjusted via player configuration.
+Read more about [media error recovery](nanoplayer_feature_media_error_recovery).

-2. Errros with no automatic recovery

-Errors which don't fall under the media error recovery group nor are mentioned in the point 3., are suitable for a replay/reconnection.

-3. Errors that shouldn't be recovered
+b) Network connection errors with available configuration for reconnection
+- error codes: `4102`, `4103`, `4105`, `4106`, `4107`, `4108`, `4109`, `4111`, `4115`, `4500`, `4503`;

+In case of initial connection failure or connection break up during streaming, there is an internal network reconnection workflow supported on all platforms except iOS.
+Read more about [Reconnect and Timeouts](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_reconnect_timeouts).

+2. Shouldn't be attempted to recover by retry
+- error codes related to autoplay policies: `1005`, `1007`, `1009`;
+- error codes related to network security: `49xx`-`4999`;
+- error codes related to setup: `5001`-`5010`;

-There are errors which should not be tried to recover as it would be mutually exclusive with the fundation of particular errors.
-Most errors in this category are directly linked with the mobile usage (autoplay policies, low power mode, tab switching), as well as the media errors group (error codes: `3000`-`3999`), network errors group (error codes: `4001`-`4999`) and setup errors (error codes: `5001`-`5010`).
+There are errors which should not be attempted to recover as it would be mutually exclusive with the fundation of particular errors.
+Most errors in this category are directly linked with the mobile usage (autoplay policies, low power mode, tab switching), as well as security errors group (error codes: `49xx`-`4999`) and setup errors (error codes: `5001`-`5010`).

-Example: user is switching tabs on the phone and the application with running player is going to the background for a moment.
+Example 1: user is switching tabs on the phone and the application with running player is going to the background for a moment.
 In this situation, no one wants to have a running playback in the backgraound tab.
 As a result the `1007` error (`Playback suspended by external reason`) is thrown and the playback should not be recovered while in the background tab, therefore, for this error, the error recovery is not recommended.

+3. Errors for which replay can be attempted
+Errors which are not a part of the internal automatic recovery or reconnect worfklow mentioned above (#1), nor are not suitable for the retry (#2) fall under the replay/reconnect attempt category.
+However, it is strongly recommended that in this scenario:
+* the number of consecutive replay attempts is limited and/or
+* the time/interval between consecutive replay attempts is increasing with the number of attempts

+### Most common errors that shouldn't be recovered by user due to internal automatic recovery or reconnection workflow:

+            1005, // Playback must be initialized by user gesture.
+            1007, // Playback suspended by external reason.
+            1008, // Playback error, only on iOS.
+            1009, // Playback failed because the player was in visibility state 'hidden' at load start.
+            3001, // A fetching process of the media aborted by user.
+            3002, // An error occurred when downloading media.
+            3003, // An error occurred when decoding media.
+            3004, // The received audio/video is not supported.
+            3005, // The receiving media data of the hls stream couldn't be decoded.
+            3100, // The media source extension changed the state to 'ended'.
+NOT AVAILABLE FOR IOS.
+            3101, // An error occurred while buffering on hls playback 3200, // An unspecific media error occurred.
+            4003  // Maximum number of reconnection tries reached.

 ### Reconnect/replay event flow